hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 Map<String, Long> result = future.get();
 ```

-As seen above, we create the Job instance and define a mapper, combiner, reducer.
+As seen above, we create the Job instance and define a mapper, combiner, and reducer.
 Then we submit the request to the cluster.
 The `submit` method returns an ICompletableFuture that can be used to attach our callbacks or to wait for the result to be processed in a blocking fashion.

 There are more options available for job configurations, such as defining a general chunk size or on what keys the operation will operate.
 For more information, please refer to the [Hazelcast source code for Job.java](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/mapreduce/Job.java).